owenxyz/configfilesforarch/README.md

  - pokemon colorscripts (https://github.com/nuke-dash/pokemon-colorscripts-mac) it does work on linux aswell
  - oh-my-zsh (https://ohmyz.sh)
  - and of course the zsh shell (sudo pacman -S zsh and then chsh /bin/zsh)

+please read through my .zshrc file if your planning on using it, as it has some nice aliases that you can use.